Squatters in Spain: How to protect your Spanish home from squatters

 If the break-in is within 48 hours, try to inform the police as soon as you can by calling or using the AlertCorps app.

-The Spanish property law says that, if you have a second/third/… property in Spain, squatters break in without your knowledge and stay for more than 48 hours undisturbed, it will be hard to kick them off.
+The Spanish property law states that, if you have a second/third/… property in Spain, squatters break in without your knowledge and stay for more than 48 hours undisturbed, it will be hard to kick them out.
 There are usually two options:

 Reclaim the rights using the legal procedures: this process is usually very long, which might take about 2 years